Cath127/mp1-new-york/README.md

  * ### Tips Section
     * The tips section consists of free tips, discouted tips and a form to submit tips.

-    * Both the free tips and discounted tips column have five tips and buttons to get more information about each one.
+    * Both the free tips and discounted tips column have five tips and links to get more information about each one.
 On a mobile device these are underneath each other but display side by side on medium devices and bigger.

       Desktop